HoffmannTom/DevOps-with-Docker/Part-3/3.2/README.md

 1) In the account settings of render.com we can create an API key, used as an access token.
    The service-id can be either extracted from the Deploy Hook (in the Settings-section) or can be fetched via curl, see command below.
-   The action marketplace offers the action "sws2apps/render-deployment@v1.2.0" to deploy on render.com: https://github.com/sws2apps/render-deployment
+   The "GitHub action marketplace" offers the action "sws2apps/render-deployment@v1.2.0" to deploy on render.com: https://github.com/sws2apps/render-deployment
    After setting the parameters for the service-id and the API token, the container was successfully deployed on render.com